Scholarships and Awards

 OSA SCHOLARSHIP (Year 7 Entry)

 The Old Scholars Association awards a Scholarship to a student entering the School in Year 7, whose mother, grandmother or great grandmother are financial members of the Old Scholars Association.
 The OSA Entrance Scholarship is intended for a girl who can demonstrate academic ability and a strong capacity for involvement.
 The award of a Scholarship is tenable for Years 7 – 10, subject to satisfactory academic performance and contribution to school life.
-The Scholarship is valued at $6500 per annum.

 OSA AMMONITE SCHOLARSHIP (Year 11 Entry)

 The OSA Ammonite Scholarship provides support in Years 11 and 12 to a daughter, granddaughter or great-granddaughter of a financial member of the Old Scholars Association.
 This scholarship is a fixed financial amount per annum that approximates one term’s fees per year.
-The winner is determined by a panel of three financial members of the OSA based on a written application followed by an interview.
+The winner is determined by a panel of three Financial Members of the OSA based on a written application followed by an interview.
 This scholarship is intended to recognise a girl who is an all-rounder, rather than selecting a winner based solely on academic achievement.

 OSA Career Development Award